Chapter 19

 GALATIANS 5:3

-In other words, if a person looks to circumcision or any other law, tradition or ritual as necessary for salvation, then it will be necessary for them to follow the whole law.
+In other words, if a person looks to circumcision or any other law, rule or tradition as necessary for salvation, then it will be necessary for them to follow the whole law.
 This brings us to the following question:

-"If they are bound to the law in its entirety, what happens if they fail in just one little point?"
+"If a person is bound to the law in its entirety, what happens if they fail in just one little point?"
 To find out let us read from,

 James 2:10